neudecker-group/jedi/docs/tutorials/substructures.rst

 Secondly, as mentioned in the intro for this tutorial, ASE has no reader that can convert a VASP frequency analysis to a VibrationsData object after a finished calculation outside the ASE framework.
 So, we provided the Hessian as a text representation, because NumPy provides a mechanism to load that back in via ``np.loadtxt()`` as something ASE can work with.

-With that tangent out of the way, you will notice one glaring issue: JEDI still analysed the entire structure!
+With that tangent out of the way, you will notice one glaring issue: JEDI still analyzed the entire structure!
 Let's fix that by providing the indices we are actually interested in, which is the benzene ring with the strained C-H bond.
 From the image, it's clear that the atoms with the indices 6 to 11, and 17 to 21 do not (significantly) contribute to the strain, so we will ignore those.